chrismembrey/return_of_investment_films/README.md

 NB - Initially, not all of the outliers could be removed since I needed a dataset as close to 10,000 observations as possible.

-After cleaning, around 9,500 datapoints were left and the following columns were used for ROI/profit prediction:
+After cleaning, around 9,500 data points were left and the following columns were used for ROI/profit prediction:

 - Directors (binary)
 - Composers (binary)